GaloisInc/daedalus/talos/implementation.md

 <!-- failing construct (i.e., a case) is reached:  -->

 The slicing algorithm uses the following auxiliary modules
-  * ([Talos.Analysis.Eqv](src/Talos/Analysis/Eqv.hs)): notions of equivalence used to determine if a fixpoint has been reached;
+  * [Talos.Analysis.Eqv][]: notions of equivalence used to determine if a fixpoint has been reached;
-  * ([Talos.Analysis.Merge](src/Talos/Analysis/Merge.hs)): merging is used to combine slices when they are discovered to be non-independent (i.e., rely on the same choice);
+  * [Talos.Analysis.Merge][]: merging is used to combine slices when they are discovered to be non-independent (i.e., rely on the same choice);
-  * ([Talos.Analysis.Domain](src/Talos/Analysis/Domain.hs)): the domain over which the slicing algorithm operates, containing the in-progress slices for the current grammar function;
+  * [Talos.Analysis.Domain][]: the domain over which the slicing algorithm operates, containing the in-progress slices for the current grammar function;
-  * ([Talos.Analysis.Fixpoint](src/Talos/Analysis/Fixpoint.hs)): a naive algorithm for constructing the fixpoint for the slicing algorithm
+  * [Talos.Analysis.Fixpoint][]: a naive algorithm for constructing the fixpoint for the slicing algorithm
-  * ([Talos.Analysis.Monad](src/Talos/Analysis/Monad.hs)): the monad containing the state for slicing, mostly this builds on Talos.Analysis.Fixpoint.
+  * [Talos.Analysis.Monad][]: the monad containing the state for slicing, mostly this builds on Talos.Analysis.Fixpoint.

 Non-dependent Document Generation
 ---------------------------------

-The outer synthesis loop is in [Talos.Synthesis]
+The outer synthesis loop is in [Talos.Synthesis][].

 Slice Model Generation